akha324/QuizApp/README.md

 🤝 Contributions

-I (Ashiq Khan) and my partner made many contributions to this project.
+I (Ashiq Khan) made many contributions to this project.
 To begin, I made the homepage, the pages of questions that appear when you "Start Quiz", and the results page.
 I also wrote the CSS code to make the webpage look aesthetically pleasing and the JavaScript code to control the function of each button.
 In addition, I added the various buttons on top including the toggle button between light and dark mode, the "Sign Up" button, "Log In" button, and "Settings" button.
 I made the forms that they bring the user to.
-My partner improvised the code.
-He modified the HTML, CSS, and JavaScript to code to meet the demands of the project.
-If he makes his own project and submits it, please count mines and his separately.
+I improvised the code by uilizing the client-server architecture.
+I modified the HTML, CSS, and JavaScript to code to meet the demands of the project.
 Thank you for your cooperation.

 📄 License